with Christine Valters Paintner, PhD

 Overview of Each Week

-- Audio recordings each week to offer extra guidance for visual art, writing, movement, lectio divina practices, and guided meditation recordings
+- Audio recordings and written materials each week to offer guidance for creative practices and meditations.

 - A copy of The Artist's Rule: Nurturing Your Creative Soul with Monastic Wisdom – please note, this book is not included in the program fee so please order a copy in advance of the class (also available for Kindle).